 Pacific Solar Investments, Inc., a wholly owned subsidiary of Iberdrola Renewables, LLC, has requested a right-of-way from the BLM to construct and operate the Hyder Valley Solar Energy Project, a concentrated solar thermal project on 4,500 acres.
 The project is proposed to be built in two phases.
 Total capacity would be 325 megawatts of electricity.

-The site is in the Hyder Valley, north of Interstate 8, east of the town of Hyder, and west of the Oatman Mountains in Maricopa County, Arizona.
+The site is in the Hyder Valley, north of Interstate 8, east of the community of Hyder, and west of Oatman Mountain in Maricopa County, Arizona.
 The site is about 85 miles southwest of Phoenix.